ComradOrg/Comrad/README.md

 <br/>The falcon cannot hear the falconer;
 <br/>Things fall apart; the centre cannot hold;
 <br/>Mere anarchy is loosed upon the world,
-<br/>The blood-dimmed tide is loosed, and everywhere
-<br/>The ceremony of innocence is drowned
 </i></blockquote>

 Gyre is a free social network.
 Not 'free as in beer', like every other social network, but 'free as in freedom': it is predicated on anti-capitalist and anti-racist principles of social and spiritual freedom.